cysouw/diathesis/text/c07_participle.md

 ### Participles as depictive secondary predicates {#sec:participles-secondary-predicates}

 Participles can be used as so-called depictive secondary predicates \Next[a].
 In such sentences, the participle functions syntactically like an adverb in the sentence structure \Next[b].
 The problem is that constructions like \Next[a] are highly similar to light verb constructions.
 For example, such constructions are likewise coherent \Next[c,d].
+Yet, depictive secondary participles and participles in light verb construction have to be strictly separated.

 \ex.
  \a.
 Er verkauft die Nägel gebogen.